 The shell registers the service by substituting the shell-side prefix parameters.

-For example, below is a commented excerpt from src/lib_shell/block_directory.ml
+For example, below is a commented excerpt from src/lib_shell/block_directory.ml.

 (* new directory with concrete prefix parameters *)